fclorenzo/pkreborn-access/README.md

 # Pokémon Reborn Access

-V1.0.0
+V1.0.1

 ## Description

 This is a mod to further enhance accessibility for blind players in the Pokémon Reborn game, designed to be played alongside the "blindstep" password.
 The mod is originally a fork of Malta 10's pathfinding mod, and DemICE's distance gauge mod.

-Confirmed working with game version 19.5.26 on Windows and the NVDA screen reader: <https://www.nvaccess.org/download/>.
+Confirmed working with game version 19.6 on Windows and the NVDA screen reader: <https://www.nvaccess.org/download/>.

-I will always try to keep the mod updated to work with the last game version, but feedback about other platforms or game versions is welcome and encouraged!
+I will always try to keep the mod updated to work with the latest game version, but feedback about other platforms or game versions is welcome and encouraged!

 ## Contents

 - Pathfinding Mod.
-- Distance gauge mod.

 ## How to Use

 - Press **F6** to activate pathfinding.
-- Hold **Alt** + arrow key to use the distance gauge.

 ## Installation